um-pdavila/acs_docs/docs/pegasus/soft/RInstallation_via_conda.rst

 -------

-In order to properly run a job using R within a conda environment you will need to intiate & activate the conda environment within the job script, otherwise the job may fail to find your version of R. Please see the example job script below:
+In order to properly run a job using R within a conda environment you will need to initiate & activate the conda environment within the job script, otherwise the job may fail to find your version of R. Please see the example job script below:

 ::